 Jewellery: We strongly recommend that children do not wear any jewellery to school.
 If your child has newly pierced ears please provide plasters or Micropore tape to cover their ears during PE sessions.

-PE: Our PE day is Wednesday.
-Please make sure your PE Kit is in school.
+PE: Our PE days are Tuesday and Thursday.
+Please make sure your child comes into school in their PE kit on these days.
 Also please remember to tie back long hair and remove earrings.
 Thank you.